sagemath/sagewiki_to_gh-2022-10-10/days57.md

     Date of departure:
 }}}

+Optionally, add a few words about your project in Cernay.

+If you request funding, please estimate the amount.

 === From Paris to Cernay ===

  * From Gare Montparnasse: 35 minutes train to Rambouillet + 15 minutes bus to Cernay-la-Ville
  * From Denfert-Rochereau: 40 minutes RER B to Saint-Rémy-les-Chevreuse + 15 minutes bus to Cernay-la-Ville

 There are two bus stops in Cernay.
 The closest to the guest house is Grand'Place.

-   You can check travel itineraries on `ViaNavigo <http://www.vianavigo.com/>`_.
+Check travel itineraries on [[http://www.vianavigo.com/|ViaNavigo]].

-   BEWARE: there are big gaps in the day with no buses to Cernay!
+Beware of big gaps in the day with no buses to Cernay!

  * [[http://maps.google.fr/maps?f=q&source=s_q&hl=fr&geocode=&q=Cernay+la+ville&sll=47.15984,2.988281&sspn=17.161007,44.516602&ie=UTF8&ll=48.675731,1.971735&spn=0.004066,0.010868&z=17|Map and and aerial photo]]

 We will do some car shuttles from Saint-Rémy-les-Chevreuse.
 Please contact us in advance to arrange that.

-=== Other Sage events ===

-Upcoming Sage workshops are listed on the [[Workshops]] page